All Episodes

 So they had their own separate power system.

-And then, of course, there was some other heavy equipment.
+And all this had to be put in the hold, and then, of course, there was some other heavy equipment.

 And that was in there.

-Took the ship under its own power to the Philadelphia Navy Yard, to the back section, where they outfitted the rest of the electronics, a special antenna, the four strange conically shaped coils, which Tesla designed to put on the deck for the rotating magnetic field.
+They finally took it out of dry dock, took the ship under its own power to the Philadelphia Navy Yard's back section, where they outfitted the rest of the electronics, a special antenna, the four strange conically shaped coils which Tesla designed to put on the deck for the rotating magnetic field.

-Four Tesla coils?
+Four Tesla coils.

 Yes, actually of a very unusual design.